WELCOME TO THE WEST! Grand Teton and nearby Jackson, WY, give people an AMAZING feel for the American West.

 View the Teton Mountains

-Hike to the glacial lakes
+Hike to the Glacial Lakes

 There are six small(ish) glacial lakes at the bottom of the Tetons.
 These are the most popular sites in the park.
 You can visit each one of them.

 Jenny Lake is the most popular and has its own parking lot.
 Take a boat ride across the lake (recommended) or hike around it.
 Then do the 1-mile hike to get to Hidden Falls and Inspiration Point.
+Check out our article How to Have the Perfect Day in Grand Teton: Jenny Lake, Hidden Falls, & Inspiration Point for more information.

 The other lakes are String (which has the best swimming), Leigh, Bradley, Taggart, and Phelps.
 All are beautiful in their own right.

-Jenny Lake Scenic Drive (video) takes you on a nice drive with views of Jenny Lake.
+Jenny Lake Scenic Drive takes you on a nice drive with views of Jenny Lake.
 The String Lake parking lot is located on Jenny Lake Scenic Drive.
 The other lakes can only be visited by hiking to them; most are 3 miles or fewer.

-Look for wildlife
+Look for Wildlife

 Photography